On a uniqueness property of cuspidal unipotent representations: Proof of the main theorem

-Before we embark on the proof, let us recall the smallest unipotent partitions $\lambda$ which belong of the cases (a)--(e) of Corollary \ref{cor:delta01} and Proposition \ref{prop:degwithdeltamin1}.
-We always denote by $p$ the largest element of the support of the function $\tih_\lambda$, and we formally extend this to cases where $\lambda$ is the zero partition (compatible with our formulas for residues).
-If $\lambda=0$ then we put $p=-1$ if $\delta=0$ and $p=0$ if $\delta=1$.
-These can be viewed as a case (a), or as case (b) (if $\delta=0$) or as case (c) (if $\delta=1$).
-If $p=1$ then $\lambda=[3]$, and this is a case (a) cuspidal partition, or $\lambda=[1,3]$, which is case (b).
-If $p=2$ then $\lambda=[1,5]$, which is a case (a), or $\lambda=[1,3,5]$, which is case (c).
-The smallest case (d) is $[3,5,7]$ (with $p=3$), and the smallest case (e) is $[1,3,5,9]$ (with $p=4$).
+Before we start, let us recall the smallest unipotent partitions $\lambda$ which belong to the cases (a)--(e) of Corollary \ref{cor:delta01} and Proposition \ref{prop:degwithdeltamin1}.
+We always denote by $p$ the largest element of the support of the function $\tih_\lambda$, and we formally extend this to cases where $\lambda=\delta$ is the unique partition of $\delta$ (compatible with our formulae for residues).
+If $\delta=0$ and $\lambda=0$ then we put $p=-1$, and if $\delta=1$ and $\lambda=1$ we put $p=0$.
+These can be viewed as in case (a), or (b) (if $\delta=0$) or (c) (if $\delta=1$) respectively.
+If $p=1$ then $\lambda=[3]$, and this is a supercuspidal partition belonging to case (a), or $\lambda=[1,3]$, which is case (b).
+If $p=2$ then $\lambda=[1,5]$, which belongs to case (a), or $\lambda=[1,3,5]$, which belongs to case (c).
+The smallest partition in case (d) is $[3,5,7]$ (with $p=3$), and the smallest partition in case (e) is $[1,3,5,9]$ (with $p=4$).